 I solo’d at 17 and spent the next year flying around the New York area, flying out to the end of Long Isand with friends and circling the lighthouse there or spending the day at Block Island beach.

-Flying was all I ever wanted to do, and the primary reason I went to the Academy, so I suddenly felt lost.
-I had to find something else to do, so I got into computers and have done pretty well in that career field.
+Flying was all I ever wanted to do, and the primary reason I went to the Academy, so I suddenly had to find something else to do.
+After serving my commitment in the military I decided to move on to a career in Information Technology.

 In the meantime, my passion for simulated flight has only grown.
 From the early days of SubLogic Flight Simulator all the way to today’s Prepar3d, I have followed the simulator world closely.
 I always had a desire to fly more than my desk, but it was always beyond my reach in terms of time, skill, and money.